spectreDeveloper/TwichGram-Twitch-To-Telegram-Clips-Tool/README.md

 <h2>Usage 📖</h2>
 <h3>Configuration</h3>

-Set up your configuration dictionary with the necessary details:
+Set up your configuration in data/config.json following this legend:

     CONFIGS = {
         'broadcaster_id': 12345678, # Broadcaster ID is the numeric ID of a Twitch channel (can be retrieved via API)